K-Sato1995/gatsbyBlog/content/posts/CamelCase-Your-Rails-JSON-API/index.md

 ---
-title: CamelCase Your Rails JSON API
+title: "CamelCase Your Rails JSON API "
 description: Here is how to make your rails app respond with camel-cased keys.
 slug: camelcase-your-rails-json-api
 date: 2020-01-28